What Is Enterprise Value (EV)?

 Note: There is a noticeable difference between the two valuations.

-That means, the company is worth more than market capitalization value. this would act as a negotiating price for the intending buyer.
+This means that the company is worth more than its market capitalization value.
+This would act as a negotiating price for the intending buyer.

 EV = 21,000,000

 EBITDA = 1,634,000